 The determination to develop my skills has persisted throughout my career as I completed certification after certification and attended conference after conference.

-The majority of My Time is Spent Here.
+I spend the majority of My Time Here.

-I firmly believe that a trainer could spend their whole career quite successfully, just working with people to improve muscle balance and function about scapular stabilization and hip function if you can effectively communicate the significance of this to elicit the same level of passion, enthusiasm, and concern in your clients that you hold toward proper body function.
+You can accomplish a lot by working with people to improve muscle balance and function, as well as scapular stabilization and hip function if you can highlight the importance of these activities to inspire the same level of passion, enthusiasm, and concern in your patients as you have for proper bodily functioning.

 Yet Mary Jane Consumer associates this with a sense of fun, community, belonging, and The Biggest Loser.

 We Need to Think Like Our Clients

-It shouldn’t be this way, and it doesn’t have to be.
+It shouldn’t be this way and doesn’t have to be.
 We have to learn to put our analytical, technical minds aside for a moment to focus on how Mary Jane Consumer thinks, understands, and makes decisions.

-Most people (outside of athletes, which is generally a small, hard to reach, and not super profitable audience for most) associate some plans as usual.
-They don’t acknowledge the outward rotations of feet when they walk, the unevenness of their shoes wearing, or that their shoulder blades may protrude from their back like an extraterrestrial being.
+Most people (outside of athletes, which is generally a tiny, hard-to-reach, and not super profitable audience for most) associate some plans as usual.
+They don’t acknowledge the outward rotations of feet when they walk, the unevenness of their shoes, or that their shoulder blades may protrude from their back like an extraterrestrial being.
 These things are unnoticed and can’t be related to the nagging knee pain that prevents them from playing recreational volleyball on the weekends like they used to love to do, oust going for a run, or even playing with the grandkids.

 Your Words Much Match Your Client’s Thoughts